EthanTheMaster/cs360-final-project/TECHNICAL_DESIGN.md

 }
 ```
 ### The Ball Entity
 Like the `Player` class, the `Ball` will be characterized by its `Collider` `collider: BallCollider` which holds both the `Ball`'s position and radius.
-The `Ball` class will also have a `lastContactFreeLocation: Vec2d` to help revert the `Ball` back to a collision free state.
-The constructor is shown below and it follows the same format as the previous two entities.
+The `Ball` class will also have a `lastContactFreeLocation: Vec2d` to help revert the `Ball` back to a hopefully collision free state.
+The constructor is shown below, and it follows the same format as the previous two entities.
 ```java
 public Ball(
     String name,